ericawright/firefox-feud/README.md

 2. Go to localhost:3000

-3. Click "Judge Login"
-  - username is 'judge'
+3. Click on a hidden div in the top left
   - password is 'P4ssword'

   (login is not meant to protect anything, just meant to stop people from accidentally becoming a judge)